Room 203: Production

-Development and production of Room 203 took place in 2020, with the film shooting in Shreveport, Louisiana during fall 2020 under COVID-19 safety protocols.
+Development and production of Room 203 took place in 2020, with the film shooting in Shreveport, Louisiana, during fall 2020 under COVID-19 safety protocols.
 The film was financed by Akatsuki Entertainment, an affiliate and predecessor company of AMMO Entertainment and Ammo Inc. Production of the film took 19 days, and filming of the main apartment location took place at The Standard Downtown Lofts, a National Register of Historic Places listed building in Shreveport.
 Prior to the start of production, members of the film crew discovered human remains in the building, and actress Francesca Xuereb subsequently described experiencing paranormal phenomena during the production.
 AMMO Entertainment and Ammo Inc. subsequently completed the post-production in early 2021.
 In June 2021, Voltage Pictures acquired worldwide sales rights for the film, citing the robust market for J-horror-derived projects among international buyers; Voltage subsequently represented the film to buyers at the July 2021 Cannes Film Market.

 Release

 In October 2021, Vertical Entertainment acquired distribution rights for a limited theatrical, home-video, and video on demand release for the United States.
 The film was released theatrically and on-demand on April 15, 2022, with the home-video release following on June 21, 2022.
 In July 2022, Room 203 launched on Hulu, where it debuted in sixth place on Hulu's viewership rankings for the week.

 Internationally, Room 203 received theatrical releases in select territories.
 In Russia, the film opened in the top 10 at the box office, earning $83,048 in its opening weekend.
 In Lithuania, the film opened in third place with an opening weekend gross of $14,563, and remained in the top 10 for the following month.
 In Poland, the film opened in fifth place, earning $53,954 in its first week.
+In Colombia, the film opened in seventh place with opening weekend earnings of $14,818.
 The film also received theatrical releases in the United Arab Emirates, Saudi Arabia, Egypt, Jordan, Latvia, Malaysia, and Bangladesh.
-In total, the film grossed $361,497 in worldwide theatrical revenue.
+In total, the film grossed $385,236 in worldwide theatrical revenue.

+The film also received home-video releases in select international territories, including Germany and The Netherlands.